Hi parents, guardians and other family members!

 Q: Will students or families need to report to the school?

 A: No. The program is designed so you and your student are 100% at home.
-Your children can come to school weekdays between 11 a.m. and 1 p.m. for a school lunch and to pick up elementary school materials.
-These are also available on our buses and the materials are available online.
+You and your children can come to school weekdays to get lunch using the schedule below.

 Q: What are the expectations for student and teacher hours?